 Recognition is the essence of situation awareness, the antidote to normalcy bias, in the woods we call it heads up.

 Survival Step 2: INVENTORY

 How big are the waves?
 How far from shore are we?
-How cold is the water?
+Cold water?
 Where is my survival bag, life vest?
 What is in my pockets?
 Who is with me?
 Are they in recognition, injured, can they swim, run, walk, shoot?
-Are any other boats around?
+Any other boats around?
 Are they friendly?

 Inventory should be applied as broadly as possible.
 In a situation of SHTF, if you are away from home, inventory could mean your vehicle, route, alternative routes, the condition of the grid, GHB, where your family is, what and where is the threat.
 Mentally inventory everything and its application to your situation.

 Keep your body heat, keep cool, keep dry, find cover.

 What is the threat to your body or who might be after you that you may need to hide from?
 Evaluate the threat and insulate yourself from it.
 I would say having a weapon and knowing how to use it comes under shelter.